 The following information security principles provide overarching governance for the security and management of information at Mediahawk.

-1. Information will be assessed as to whether it is classified as Personal Data according to GDPR 2018 and will be treated in accordance with relevant legislative, regulatory and contractual requirements and Mediahawk policies.
+1. Information will be assessed as to whether it is classified as Personal Data according to UK GDPR and EU GDPR 2018 and will be treated in accordance with relevant legislative, regulatory and contractual requirements and Mediahawk policies.

 2. Staff with particular responsibilities for information (see Section 6.
 Responsibilities) must ensure Personal Data is handled in accordance with its relevant Data Protection laws and must abide by any contractual requirements, policies, procedures or systems for meeting those responsibilities.